-We offer two sizes: Giant and Giant Junior.
+We offer three sizes: Jumbo Giant, Giant, and Giant Junior.
 More than a novelty, our cradles are true pieces of art that are not only stunning to look at, but fully functional.
 When we demonstrate our Newton's Cradles, our audiences can't believe how big they are in person.

 Our passion for this unique demonstrator drives us to produce a durable, beautiful cradle that will last a lifetime.
 They meld form and function to make true works of art.
 Our Newton's Cradles make great gifts and desk toys.

 We look forward to hearing from you – and know that you will be amazed at just how cool a giant Newton's Cradle is when you receive yours.

 Newton's cradle, named after Sir Isaac Newton, is a device that demonstrates three main physics principles: conservation of energy, conservation of momentum and friction via a series of swinging spheres.

 Most people think that Isaac Newton invented the apparatus commonly called a Newton’s Cradle, but he didn’t.
 English actor Simon Prebble invented the device in 1967 and named it in honor of Newton.
 In 1968 the first portable version hit the market and quickly gained popularity around the world as a fun, educational physics demonstrator.